 -By Subhasree Neogy*

-*The author is a 3rd year student pursuing B.Com.
-LL.B.
-(Hons.) from Institute of Law, Nirma University.
+The author* is a 3rd Year student at Institute of Law, Nirma University, Ahmedabad.